-DATES OF IDPRF AND CONSULTATIC NATURE OF MEETING / ACTION DATE OUTCOMES ACTIVITY A Ward Committees, CDW's, Business chamber, Special programs, Traditional leadership structure and Land owners IDPRF Meetings A 31 July 2020 Wednesday 12 September 2020 Thursday A AA The provision of feedback on the status quo and strategic framework components of the IDP; (Process Plan) Presentation of the Sector Plans; Status Quo and review of the Spatial Development Framework and SPLUMA introduction. À Ward Public Constituency Meetings (Ward1-13).
-A 7-13 October 2020 Monday - Sunday A Ward Councillors reporting to their Constituencies for the 1 st Quarter of 2019/19 Financial Year, to their respective Wards.
-A A Ward Committees, CDW's, Business chamber, Special programs, Traditional leadership structure and Land owners Budget/IDP Road-shows Meeting for all 13 Wards A A 14 November 2020 Thursday 16 November 2020 Saturday AA The provision of feedback on the status quo and strategic framework components of the IDP; Submission of Capital Projects and Report on; and First Quarter Report.
-A IDPRF Meeting A 24 March 2021 Tuesday AAA Presentation of the draft IDP and Budget ahead of the public participation process; Presentation of the PMS quarterly report; Sector Plans and SPLUMA compliance report as per SDF.
-A IDP/Budget Road shows A 9-11 April 2021 Thursday - Saturday A For all stakeholders as prescribed by the legislation (Communities, Ward Committees, Business Representatives, and other structures.
-A IDPRF MEETING A 21 May 2021 Thursday AA Feedback on comments received during the 21-day advert period on the Budget and IDP as well as the public participation process and suggested ways of addressing these issues.
+NATURE OF MEETING / ACTION DATE OUTCOMES ACTIVITY A Ward Committees, CDW's, Business chamber, Special programs, Traditional leadership structure and Land owners IDPRF Meetings AAA 31 July 2020 Wednesday 12 September 2020 Thursday 7-13 October A The provision of feedback on the status quo and strategic framework components of the IDP; (Process Plan) Presentation of the Sector Plans; Status Quo and review of the Spatial Development Framework and SPLUMA introduction.
+Ward Public Constituency Meetings (Ward1-13).
+1 2020 Monday - Sunday A Ward Councillors reporting to their Constituencies for the 1st Quarter of 2019/19 Financial Year, to their respective Wards.
+A Ward Committees, CDW's, Business chamber, Special programs, Traditional leadership structure and Land owners Budget/IDP Road-shows Meeting for all 13 Wards A 14 November 2020 Thursday 16 November 2020 Saturday V V The provision of feedback on the status quo and strategic framework components of the IDP; Submission of Capital Projects and Report on; and First Quarter Report.
+A IDPRF Meeting IDP/Budget Road shows A 24 March 2021 Tuesday 9-11 April 2021 A A A A Presentation of the draft IDP and Budget ahead of the public participation process; Presentation of the PMS quarterly report; Sector Plans and SPLUMA compliance report as per SDF.
+For all stakeholders as prescribed by the A IDF/Buuget Roau silows Thursday - Saturday legislation (Communities, Ward Committees, Business Representatives, and other structures.
+A IDPRF MEETING A 21 May 2021 Thursday A Feedback on comments received during the 21-day advert period on the Budget and IDP as well as the public participation process and suggested ways of addressing these issues.
 Recommendation by the IDP RF for the adoption of the IDP by Council.